Vice President of China: Election

-According to the Organic Law of the National People's Congress (NPC), constitutionally China's highest organ of state power, the vice president is nominated by the NPC Presidium, the Congress's executive organ.
+According to the Organic Law of the National People's Congress (NPC), constitutionally China's supreme organ of state power, the vice president is nominated by the NPC Presidium, the Congress's executive organ.
 However, the nomination is effectively made by the Chinese Communist Party, with the decisions being made among Party leaders.
+Candidates for top positions including the vice president are first approved first by the CCP's Politburo Standing Committee, and then by its Politburo, then approved in a special plenary session the Central Committee just before the NPC session for election by the Congress, with the Presidium presenting the nominee during the NPC session.
 Although the Presidium could theoretically nominate multiple candidates for the presidency, leading the election to be competitive, it has always nominated a single candidate for the office.

 After the nomination, the vice president is elected by the NPC, which also has the power to remove the vice president and other state officers from office.
 Elections and removals are decided by majority vote.
 The length of the vice president's term of office is the same as the NPC, which is 5 years.
 Since 2018, the vice president is required to recite the constitutional oath of office before assuming office.

 Powers

-The vice president's duties constitutionally include assisting the president, and exercise part of their functions and powers on behalf of the president.
+The vice president's duties constitutionally include assisting the president.
+The vice president may exercise part of the functions and powers of the president on the president's behalf when so entrusted by the president.
 The vice president also becomes the president in case the office becomes vacant until a new president is elected by the NPC.
 In case the vice presidency becomes vacant, the NPC elects a new vice president.

-In practice, the position of the vice president is mostly ceremonial; Vice presidents Hu Jintao, Zeng Qinghong and Xi Jinping have been members of the Politburo Standing Committee of the Chinese Communist Party (CCP) and the Central Secretariat, the country's main decision making bodies; these three served concurrently as the first secretary of the Secretariat, in charge of party affairs.
+In practice, the position of the vice president is mostly ceremonial; Vice presidents Hu Jintao, Zeng Qinghong and Xi Jinping have been members of the Politburo Standing Committee of the Chinese Communist Party (CCP) and the Central Secretariat, the country's main decision making bodies; these three served concurrently as the first-ranking member of the CCP Secretariat, in charge of party affairs.
+Since 2018, the vice presidency has been held by a former member of the Politburo Standing Committee.

 The vice president may play a major role in foreign affairs.
 For instance, the vice president generally sits on the Central Foreign Affairs Commission, a policy coordination body of the CCP.
 The vice president has also typically sits on the Central Leading Group on Hong Kong and Macau Affairs.
 Therefore, while the vice president may not actually have substantive powers as defined in the Constitution, the office nonetheless carries significance and prestige.
 The holders of the office have all been individuals with a degree of political clout.